jina-ai/docs/chapters/sparse.rst

 In Jina, we support three `backends` to create your sparse matrix/Tensor:
 `Scipy`, `Tenroflow` and `Pytorch`.
-You might noticed that `Scipy.sparse` supports different sparse formats:
+You might noticed that `Scipy.sparse` supports different sparse formats, while Jina only supports `COO`, `BSR`, `CSR` and `CSC`.

+When creating your own sparse matrix, we suggest you use `COO` as default matrix type.

 .. list-table:: Sparse Matrix Formats
-   :widths: 25 25 50 50 50
+   :widths: 25 25 25 25 25
    :header-rows: 1

    * - ShortName